Adam-Robson/TetrisInReact/README.md

 ## Contact

 I am available by [email](mailto:adamray312@gmail.com) or any platform where I spend my time.
 Feel free to reach out!
-## Acknowledgements

-Thanks to George Ceja and Mitchell Hudson for generously sharing.
-Every piece built helps someone retain a fuller understanding of their own capabilities.